adam-pooler/CalcDemo/README.md

 ## Updated Solution

+Created in vscode.

 ### Overview

-The solution works as follows:
+The calculator works as follows:
 - The command expression is passed to an instance of SimpleCalculator
 - The SimpleCalculator invokes the command parser
 - The command parser first pre-processes the command to remove all whitespace characters